MicroEJ/docs/ApplicationDeveloperGuide/nlsExternalLoader.rst

 Installation
 ------------

-To enable the NLS External Loader in your Virtual Device, add the following dependency to the ``module.ivy`` file of your MicroEJ Firmware project:
+To enable the NLS External Loader in the Virtual Device, add the following dependency to the ``module.ivy`` file of the MicroEJ Firmware project:

 .. code-block:: xml

    <dependency org="com.microej.tool" name="nls-po-external-loader" rev="2.3.0" transitive="false"/>

-Then rebuild your MicroEJ Firmware project to produce the Virtual Device.
+Then rebuild the MicroEJ Firmware project to produce the Virtual Device.

 Usage
 -----